-Further to the SE, near Broumov in Czechia (Figs. 12 and 14), a low-angle, NE-vergent thrust zone (which may represent a much evolved continuation of the fault zone from Fig. 13) rooted in the crystalline basement, produces a reverse-slip displacement of the Carboniferous strata by at least 2 km, associated with the formation of fault-bend folds.
-The thrust seems to continue to the NE as a décollement within the Permian strata, overlain by an anticline-syncline pair, which can be recognized in the surficial geological map outcrop pattern.
+Further to the SE, near Broumov in Czechia (Figs. 12 and 14a,b), a low-angle, NE-vergent thrust zone (which may represent a much evolved continuation of the fault zone from Fig. 13) rooted in the crystalline basement, produces a reverse-slip displacement of the Carboniferous strata by at least 2 km with respect to the footwall, associated with the formation of fault-bend folds.
+The thrust seems to continue to the NE as a décollement within the Permian strata, overlain by a pair of anticline-syncline, which can be recognized in the surficial geological map outcrop pattern.

-Moving further to the SE along the NE flank of the Intra-Sudetic Synclinorium axial zone, in the area of Radków, on the successive seismic profiles one can follow along-strike geometrical changes of a conspicuous low-angle, NE-vergent thrust fault, responsible to 2.5 km of displacement of the crystalline basement and the overlying Carboniferous and Permian over their footwall.
-The overthrust is related - similar to the case at Broumov - with an anticline-syncline pair of fault-bend or fault-propagation(?) folds.
+Moving further to the SE along the NE flank of the Intra-Sudetic Synclinorium axial zone, in the area of Radków, on the successive seismic profiles one can follow along-strike geometrical changes of a conspicuous low-angle, NE-vergent thrust fault, responsible for an up to 2.5 km magnitude of displacement of the crystalline basement and the overlying Carboniferous and Permian over their footwall.
+The overthrust is related - similarly as in the case at Broumov - with an anticline-syncline pair of the fault-bend or fault-propagation(?) folds.

-The conspicuous thrust fault identified at depth in the area of Radków - Ścinawka (Figs. 15) and - most probably - continuing into the vicinities of Broumov (Fig. 14), seems to correspond to the major NW-SE trending Ścinawka-Krosnowice Fault (Fig. 12) exposed at the surface.
+The conspicuous thrust fault identified at depth in the area of Radków - Ścinawka (Figs. 14 c-f) and - most probably - continuing into the vicinities of Broumov (Fig. 14 a,b), seems to correspond to the major NW-SE trending Ścinawka-Krosnowice Fault (Fig. 12) exposed at the surface.
 The latter fault has been, however, so far consistently interpreted as a NE-throwing normal (Grocholski and Augustyniak, 1971) or vertical fault (Bossowski and Ihnatowicz, 2006).
 Therefore, our interpretation of the reprocessed seismic data requires a thoroughgoing change in understanding the nature of this well-known mapped fault at least in its NW, Ścinawka segment, as a low angle Late Cretaceous - Early Palaeogene thrust.
-In the light of the geological and tectonic context, there can be little doubt about the timing of the tectonic structures identified by us-on the seismic sections.
-Our interpretation is corroborated by their occurrence near the axial zone of the Intra-Sudetic Synclinorium with abundant presence of preserved Upper Cretaceous deposits.
-It is also confirmed by the SE-ward surficial extension of the Ścinawka-Krosnowice Fault, which at its Krosnowice segment defines a tectonic boundary between the Permo-Mesozoic succession of the Intra-Sudetic Basin and Nysa-Králiky Graben on one side and the Śnieżnik - Krowiarki crystalline Massif on the other side.
+In the light of the geological and tectonic context, there can be little doubt about the latter-timing of the tectonic structures identified by us on the seismic sections.
+This is corroborated by their occurrence near to-the axial zone of the Intra-Sudetic Synclinorium with abundant presence of the preserved Upper Cretaceous deposits.
+This is also confirmed by the SE-ward surficial extension of the Ścinawka-Krosnowice Fault, which at its Krosnowice segment defines a tectonic boundary between the Permo-Mesozoic succession of the Intra-Sudetic Basin and Nysa-Králiky Graben on one side and the Śnieżnik - Krowiarki crystalline Massif on the other side.

-An interesting Late Cretaceous - Early, Palaeogene structure at the NE periphery of the Intra-Sudetic Synclinorium is the NW-SE trending Czerwieńczyce Reverse Graben (Figs. 12 and 16).
-According to Oberc (1972, 1977), it is bounded by high-angle reverse faults (and, hence, we apply to it the term "reverse graben") and filled with Lower Permian Rotliegend and Upper Carboniferous sedimentary rocks (Oberc, 1972, 1977).
+An interesting Late Cretaceous - Early Palaeogene structure at the NE periphery of the Intra-Sudetic Synclinorium is the NW-SE trending Czerwieńczyce Reverse Graben (Figs. 12 and 15).
+According to Oberc (1972, 1977), it is bounded by high-angle reverse faults (and, hence, we apply to it the term "reverse graben") and filled with Rotliegend and Upper Carboniferous sedimentary rocks (Oberc, 1972, 1977).
 On approaching the graben's boundary faults, the strata are strongly dragged upwards, which renders a synclinal geometry to the graben's fill.
-This 'synclinal' structural characteristics of the Czerwieńczyce Reverse Graben - if correct, being based on surficial geological mapping and involving much extrapolation at depth - is, nevertheless, quite symptomatic of a number of Sudetic grabens and to some degree it resembles cross-sections of e.g. the Wleń Graben by Kowalski (2020; Fig. 11) and - still more -by Gorczyca-Skała (1977, not reproduced here), or of the Upper Nysa - Králiky Graben by e.g. Jerzykiewicz (1970) and Don and Gotowała (2008) - partly with reverse boundary faults.
+This 'synclinal' structural characteristics of the Czerwieńczyce Reverse Graben - if correct, being based on surficial geological mapping and involving much extrapolation at depth - is, nevertheless, quite symptomatic of a number of Sudetic grabens and to some degree it resembles cross-sections of e.g. the Wleń Graben by Kowalski (2020; Fig. 11) and - still more - that by Gorczyca-Skała (1977, not reproduced here), or of the Upper Nysa - Králiky Graben by e.g. Jerzykiewicz (1970) and Don and Gotowała (2008) - partly with reverse boundary faults.